LukasTinnes/VenturePainter/.github/ISSUE_TEMPLATE/issue-template.md

 ---

-Pls dont do sth like that.
+Pls don't do sth like that.

-We dont want issues.
+We don't want issues.

 Pls.
-Just dont
+Just don't